guebe/ACSC2024/fsvm2/README.md

 ## Writeup

-I did this writeup because I enjoyed solving the filesystem virtual machine (fsvm) challenges.
-This writeup is about the second challenge of two.
+I did this writeup because I enjoyed solving the fsvm virtual machine challenges. fsvm stands for filesystem virtual machine.
+The registers the vm uses are files in the regs directory.

 After having solved fsvm the day before I was eager to continue with the second version of the virtual machine.
-I wanted to reuse the emulator I have written for the first version of the virtual machine and I thought it would be an easy solve.
-Both turned out to be wrong.
+I thought it would be an easy solve reusing the emulator I have written for the first version of the virtual machine.
+This turned out to be wrong.
 You will see why soon.

-fsvm stands for filesystem virtual machine.
-The registers the vm uses are files in the regs directory.

-This is how the bytecode looks like reading its hexdump:
+This is how the hexdump of the bytecode looks like:

 ```console
 $ xxd bytecode | head
 00000000: 4041 5200 5200 5201 5401 5100 0100 5200  @AR.R.R.T.Q...R.